harshisrai/WebRAG_Groq/README.md

-# ChatGroq RAG with Llama2 Embeddings
+# ChatGroq RAG

-This repository demonstrates how to create a webpage retrieval system using **Llama2 Embeddings** and **LangChain** with Streamlit for interactive querying.
+This repository demonstrates how to create a webpage retrieval system using model named **mixtral-8x7b-32768** on Groq and **LangChain** with Streamlit for interactive querying.
 The app uses **Ollama Embeddings** to handle document vectorization and retrieval.

 ---